Finite $V_{\rm 2\Delta}$ puzzle in low-multiplicity pp collisions from ultra-long-range azimuthal correlations in the

+In the figure, the PYTHIA8 results are also compared to ALICE data and to a hydro model which uses initial conditions from Glauber model, incorporating MUSIC hydrodynamic simulations and later UrQMD transport model for the hadrons~\cite{Zhao:2022ugy}.
+This hydro model gives an increasing $V_{2\Delta}$ trend with increasing $N_{\rm ch}$, however it still largely underestimates the ALICE data.
 The comparison of ALICE data to models provide support for the emerging understanding of a gradual onset of collectivity as a function of system size and density~\cite{Grosse-Oetringhaus:2024bwr}.
 The observed dominance of the string shoving mechanism, which is a non-fluid dynamic and initial-state effect, in generating azimuthal correlations in low-multiplicity pp collisions demonstrates that collective-like effects can emerge without a thermalized medium.
 On the other hand, the hydrodynamic model is incapable of explaining the low multiplicity regime, but has a more prominent effect at the highest multiplicities.
 This transition between these two mechanisms, from initial-state string interactions in small, sparse systems to final-state collective expansion in larger, denser environments, offers a concrete picture in which the relative contributions of non-fluid and fluid-dynamics evolve smoothly with system size.